πŸ§‘β€πŸ’» Structure From Motion

 Chapter 9: Combining two point clouds into one

-If you want to create a real watertight 3D model, you need to combine at least two different point clouds.
-Here, I explain how to do that by the example of a stone-age bi-face.
+If you want to create a truly watertight 3D model, you need to combine at least two different point clouds.
+Here I explain how to do this using a Stone Age bi-face as an example.

 πŸ“– Estimated reading time: 5 minutes